-- The consumer needs to be informed on what decisions are being made.
+- The consumer needs to be informed about what decisions are being made.
 Maybe a website updated weekly.

 When it is all said and done, you can only go so far with technologies.
 No one has to invent the flying bus, just make the bus more in line with what people can experience in their own cars.
 Think about it, as a public transportation leader, you want the public to ride the buses.
 So, what is in a car that is not in a bus?
 Or another way of thinking about it is, what does a car have that you can easily add to a bus, that would attract more riders?

-Business owners, if you want us to stay in town and spend money, then you have to work with the transit authority to create some type of after hours transportation schedule.
-For many, the “personal vehicle to door-step” scenario is a large crowd pleaser.
+- The schedule: Business owners, if you want us to stay in town and spend money, then you have to work with the transit authority to create some type of after-hours transportation schedule.
+For many, the “personal vehicle to door-step” scenario is a large crowd-pleaser.
 Just make it happen.
-Come up with a way to get the consumer as close to their front door as possible without offering door-2-door service.
+Come up with a way to get the consumer as close to their front door as possible without offering door-to-door service.

-During rush hour, public transportation can become very crowded.
-Look for ways to limit over-crowding on buses and trains that will treat the population evenly.
+- Peak times vs. non-peak times (overcrowding): During rush hour, public transportation can become very crowded.
+Look for ways to limit overcrowding on buses and trains that will treat the population evenly.